 Height: Up to 0.3m

 Recommended uses: Suitable as a feature plant or for mass plantings.
 Good for rockeries or as a container plant.
 The leaves can be steeped in water to make an aromatic tea that has a sedative effect.

 Description: Likely to become known as Babingtonia bidwillii.
-A compact form of Baeckea virgata growing to 30cm in Height: and 50cm in Width:.
-It has dark green linear leaves and white flowers occuring in clusters in late spring and summer.
+A compact form of Baeckea virgata growing to 30cm in height and 50cm in width.
+It has dark green linear leaves and white flowers occurring in clusters in late spring and summer.